-Dutch to host EU talks on new-model human rights sanctions
+Dutch to host EU talks on human rights sanctions

 "Should we be talking about 'gross violation' or a 'pattern of violations'?
 Should we target the general who gives an order or the officer who carries it out?," he said.

-The EU counter-terrorism register has in the past faced criticism for big member states pushing through listings in secretive EU Council meetings with no political scrutiny.
+The EU counter-terrorism register has in the past faced criticism for big member states pushing through listings in secretive meetings with no political scrutiny.

 But "this sanctions initiative is not intended to bypass any member states," a Dutch diplomat said.